Translatome/TRAIN/README.md

 Here, this is an example:

-    Download the installer miniconda: https://conda.io/miniconda.html
+> Download the installer miniconda: https://conda.io/miniconda.html
+>

-    In your Terminal window, run:
+> In your Terminal window, run:

 ```shell
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-    Follow the prompts on the installer screens.
+> Follow the prompts on the installer screens.
+>

-    Install Snakemake in a dedicated environment
+> Install Snakemake in a dedicated environment

 ```shell
 conda install -c bioconda -c conda-forge -n snakemake snakemake python=3.10
 conda activate snakemake
 ```

-For Docker, install it before following their instructions: https://docs.docker.com/engine/install/.
+For Docker, install it following their instructions: https://docs.docker.com/engine/install/.

-    A docker image is available with Snakemake, Conda and Mamba on the Docker Hub.
+> A docker image is available with Snakemake, Conda and Mamba on the Docker Hub.
+>

-    The official docker image can be found at: [https://hub.docker.com/r/snakemake/snakemake](https://hub.docker.com/r/snakemake/snakemake)
+> The official docker image can be found at: [https://hub.docker.com/r/snakemake/snakemake](https://hub.docker.com/r/snakemake/snakemake)
+>

-    For more informations on docker image, read the [official documentation](https://docs.docker.com/get-started/overview/).
+> For more informations on docker image, read the [official documentation](https://docs.docker.com/get-started/overview/).

 ### Installation of wrapper system package